-Iowa American Water Offers Tips To Help Customers Use Water Wisely This Summer
+Iowa American Water Offers Tips to Help Customers Use Water Wisely this Summer

-With summer in full swing, Iowa American Water is offering tips to customers to help avoid the water overuse pitfalls that frequently happen this time of year.
+Davenport, Iowa.
+(July 20, 2021) – With summer in full swing, Iowa American Water is offering tips to customers to help avoid the water overuse pitfalls that frequently happen this time of year.
 These tips and insights are designed to help customers save money while alleviating stress on water supplies and infrastructure as we head into the warmer summer months.

-Iowa American Water wants to remind people of the value and finite supply of water, while empowering them with tips they can use every day to reduce usage and save money.
+Iowa American Water wants to remind customers of the value and finite supply of water, while empowering them with tips they can use every day to reduce usage and save money.
 Here are some wise water tips for outdoor water use:

 - Reuse it.
 Use water from rain barrels and kiddie pools for watering your lawn and gardens.